Eligible faculty submit their NYU Application for Sabbatical Leave via DocuSign. Please consult with your department as deadlines may vary.

 Illness/Disability Leave and Maternity Leave

-The salary of a full-time faculty member (Code 102) may be continued for up to six months at the discretion of the dean, for absence caused by illness or disability, subject to approval by the Office of the Provost.
+The salary of a full-time faculty member (Code 102) may be continued for up to six months at the discretion of the Dean, for absence caused by illness or disability, subject to approval by the Office of the Provost.

-A physician’s statement certifying that the faculty member is unable to work because of illness or disability and the date on which it is anticipated that he or she can return to work may be required.
+A physician’s statement certifying that the faculty member is unable to work because of illness or disability and the date on which it is anticipated that they can return to work may be required.
 The University, in addition, may require that the faculty member be examined by a physician designated by the University at no cost to the faculty member.
 In cases of childbirth, no certification will be required unless the request for leave extends beyond six weeks.

 A full-time faculty member who is totally disabled for more than six consecutive calendar months may claim benefits under New York University’s long-term disability insurance if a participant.